 4. Keep your torso upright until after your pelvis has scooped forward and feet are approaching poles.
 THEN begin to lengthen your arms.

 5. Try to come back the way you came!

-This drill goes with my Fundamentals Tune-up Virtual Workshop that focuses on mastering the pike inversion in order to support inversions, hip keys, and climbs.
-This workshop is for anyone who wants to understand what they are looking at when they see inversions and hip keys, and really clean up their fundamentals without paying $100 (It’s only $30).
+This drill goes with my Deep Technique Course that focuses on mastering the pike inversion in order to support inversions, hip keys, and climbs.
+This course is for anyone who wants to understand body position and technique in inversions and hip keys, and strengthen essential aerial foundations.